IdioticProgramApe/IdioticProgramApe.github.io/_posts/2024-01-22-understanding-qsqrt.md

 \end{equation}
 $$

-This last equation explains what we have as the last statement in in the `Q_rsqrt` function.
+This last equation explains what we have as the last statement in the `Q_rsqrt` function.

 ## Remarks